Clive20/EBook-Website/README.md

 # EBook-Website
-The application is called E-Books and intends to sell multiple books with a wide range of book genres such as fantasy fiction, Biographies, and Personal finance to name a few.
+This application is called E-Books and intends to sell multiple books with a wide range of book genres such as fantasy fiction, Biographies, and Personal finance to name a few.
 With Some of the books that can be purchased on the E-Books being Can’t Hurt Me by David Goggins and Lord of The Rings by J.R.R.
 Tolkien to name a few.
 The application consists of multiple pages both for customers and the admin